AideenM12/MotherFolklore-MS3/TESTING.md

 <img src="assets/documentation/doc-images/topicsbug2.png" width="450" height="250" alt="topicsbug2">

-After this discovery and a great deal of trouble shooting the following code was added into the add_topic route handler to rectify the issue and ensure that the article list array was initialized with an empty string value:
+After this discovery and a great deal of troubleshooting the following code was added into the add_topic route handler to rectify the issue and ensure that the article list array was initialized with an empty string value:
 ```
 "article_list": [""]
 ```